-- k) To propose to the Board of Directors remunerations policies for Directors and for members of the executive management team and to review compliance. - I) To propose to the Board of Directors individual remuneration and other contractual terms for the executive Directors and to propose the basic contractual terms for the members of the executive management team in accordance with the Articles of Association and the Director remunerations policy in effect at all times. - m) To report to the Board of Directors in advance of setting the remuneration of each individual Director for performing their non-executive duties in the framework of the Articles of Association and the remunerations policy and of setting the remuneration of each individual Director for performing their assigned executive duties in the framework of the remunerations policy and in accordance with the terms of their contracts. - n) Regularly to review remunerations policy for the Directors and members of the executive management team, including share-based remuneration schemes and application of those schemes, and to ensure that individual remuneration is proportional to what the other Directors and members of the Company's executive management team are paid. - o) To verify the information on the remunerations of Directors and members of the executive management team set out in the various corporate documents, including the Annual Director Remunerations Report.
+- k) To propose to the Board of Directors remunerations policies for Directors and for members of the executive management team and to review compliance. - l) To propose to the Board of Directors individual remuneration and other contractual terms for the executive Directors and to propose the basic contractual terms for the members of the executive management team in accordance with the Articles of Association and the Director remunerations policy in effect at all times. - m) To report to the Board of Directors in advance of setting the remuneration of each individual Director for performing their non-executive duties in the framework of the Articles of Association and the remunerations policy and of setting the remuneration of each individual Director for performing their assigned executive duties in the framework of the remunerations policy and in accordance with the terms of their contracts. - n) Regularly to review remunerations policy for the Directors and members of the executive management team, including share-based remuneration schemes and application of those schemes, and to ensure that individual remuneration is proportional to what the other Directors and members of the Company's executive management team are paid. - o) To verify the information on the remunerations of Directors and members of the executive management team set out in the various corporate documents, including the Annual Director Remunerations Report in coordination with the Audit Committee, within the framework of their respective competencies.